 9.545 × 1022 molecules C4H10; 9.545 × 1023 atoms H

-In the previous section, we discussed the relationship between the bulk mass of a substance and the number of atoms or molecules it contains (moles).
+Above, we discussed the relationship between the bulk mass of a substance and the number of atoms or molecules it contains (moles).
 Given the chemical formula of the substance, we were able to determine the amount of the substance (moles) from its mass, and vice versa.
 But what if the chemical formula of a substance is unknown?
 In this section, we will explore how to apply these very same principles in order to derive the chemical formulas of unknown substances from experimental mass measurements.

 The elemental makeup of a compound defines its chemical identity, and chemical formulas are the most succinct way of representing this elemental makeup.
 When a compound’s formula is unknown, measuring the mass of each of its constituent elements is often the first step in the process of determining the formula experimentally.
 The results of these measurements permit the calculation of the compound’s percent composition, defined as the percentage by mass of each element in the compound.
 For example, consider a gaseous compound composed solely of carbon and hydrogen.
 The percent composition of this compound could be represented as follows: